Kapi2910/kapi2910.github.io/index.md

 ---
 ## Namaste

 I am a second year PhD student in Electrical and Computer Engineering at University of California Santa Barbara, advised by [Prof. Yasamin Mostofi](https://web.ece.ucsb.edu/~ymostofi/).
-My research interests lie at the cusp of robotics, communication and sensing.
+My research interests lie in the intersection of robotics, communication and sensing.
 Currently, I am researching on crowd analytics using RF sensing.
 Prior to my PhD, I graduated with a Bachelors degree from [NIT, Warangal](https://www.nitw.ac.in) in the Department of Electronics & Communication Engineering.

 Highlights of my research can be found in my [Publications page](./publications/).
 In my [Projects page](./projects/), you can find things that kept me busy outside of my PhD.